Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/lifecycle/lifecycle-api-reference.md

 **iOS**

-When using iOS, the `LifecycleStart` method call must be done from the `OnActivated` method.
+When using iOS, the `LifecycleStart` method call must be made from the `OnActivated` method.

 ```csharp
 public override void OnActivated(UIApplication uiApplication)